Nightmare at Shadow Woods 1983

 It’s a tough job to try to categorise the Prom Night series.
-The first was a blatant Halloween clone, which borrowed everything from the rolling photography in almost identical locations to the choice of actress for the final girl.
+The first of them was a blatant Halloween clone, which borrowed everything from the rolling photography in almost identical locations to the choice of actress for the final girl.
 Part two popped up some seven years later and owed more of a knowing nod to A Nightmare on Elm Street by including an indestructible bogey(wo)man and a desire to experiment with a dream-like subconscious reality.
-Number three was the only chapter to reuse an antagonist from a previous entry but was more of a black comedy than an out and out horror flick and then this installment was a return ticket home to traditional slasher land.
+Number three was the only chapter to reuse an antagonist from a previous entry but was more of a black comedy than an out and out horror flick.
+This final installment was a return ticket home to traditional slasher land, where everything had begun.

-You could quite easily use the franchise as a timeline to track the development of terror cinema throughout the eighties and ‘lost years’ of the early nineties.
-Every time that the direction of scary movies at the box office was modified by a new successful picture, this series adapted it’s methodology to match the latest trend.
-By 1992′s release of Deliver us from Evil, producer Peter Simpson’s favourite and most successful donation to horror had finally come full circle and with no clear trend to follow, he went back to basics.
+You could quite easily use the franchise as a timeline to track the development of horror trends throughout the eighties and ‘lost years’ of the early nineties.
+Every time that the direction of scary movies at the box office was modified by a new successful picture, this series adapted it’s methodology to match the latest style.
+By 1992’s release of Deliver us from Evil, producer Peter Simpson’s favourite and most successful project had finally come full circle.
+This must be why the film is more traditional in its approach.

 In an opening that’s suspiciously familiar to Frat Fright from the previous year, a Priest goes on a kill frenzy and is captured and locked up beneath a church.
-30+ years later, a stupidly kind hearted vicar tries to help him, but he breaks free and heads back to the scene of his original murders.
+30+ years later, a foolishly kind hearted vicar tries to help the psychotic padre, but he breaks free and heads back to the scene of the original murders.
 It just so happens that four teenagers are there at the secluded location for a party…

-You could say that Deliver us From Evil is a similar experience to eating a bag of pick and mix sweets that you didn’t choose yourself.
-Even if every now and then, you’ll come across the odd liquorice allsort, it won’t be long before your taste buds are treated to a fizzy cherry cola bottle.
-Now If you see the words ‘Paul Zaza’ on a crew list, then you should know that the score that you are about to hear is going to be top class.
-He doesn’t disappoint here and neither does director Clay Borris who pulls off some very good stuff.
-Their combined finesse allows the movie to kick off with a real punch.
-Simpson again references the rock and roll era of the late fifties, which works for me, seeing as I have about 500 Doo-Wop tracks on my iPad playlist.
-The photography is crisp and composed, the musical accompaniment is pulsating and the screen comes alive with a great set piece that is superbly structured and exciting.
-We are introduced for the first time to our crazy priest and then after a couple of murders, we roll forward to the (then) present time.
+You could say that Deliver us From Evil is a similar experience to eating a bag of pick and mix sweets that someone else chose for you.
+Even if every now and then you pick out a yucky stick of liquorice, it won’t be long before your taste buds are treated to a fizzy cherry cola bottle.
+If you see the words ‘Paul Zaza’ on a crew list, then you should know that the score that you are about to hear is sure to be top class.
+He provides a smooth and eerie accompaniment for this piece, which allows director Clay Borris to pull off some surprisingly good set-pieces.
+There’s a prologue that references the fifties and after a couple of exciting murders, we fast forward to the present time…

-It’s here that after a short time, I began to grow a bit disillusioned with what I was watching.
+Unfortunately, once we are given the core elements of the story, I began to grow a bit disillusioned with what I was watching.
 You see, being just a good actor does not make you an interesting person to watch on the screen.
 I have read countless times, even from respected critics, how Arnold Schwarzenegger is not a solid dramatic performer.
-Ok fine, I agree.
-But I dare these commentators to imagine a film like The Predator with John Hurt or Robert Deniro in the lead?
+Ok fine, I agree – but could you imagine a film like The Predator with John Hurt or Robert Deniro in the lead?
 Anyway, the cast here are surprisingly well coached in delivering their lines with emotion, but fail collectively to add the necessary audience connection.
 Nikki de Boer makes for an incredibly unsympathetic final girl.
-She had obviously based her character on Jamie Lee Curtis’ Laurie Strode, but despite the fact that she doesn’t struggle with the role, she fails to capture even a handful of the sensitivity or charm that’s required.
-Joy Tanner is fine as the slut, but again without allure and it’s left up to future screenwriter John Howard Wyman to deliver the only person that we give a damn about.
-The mid-section filled with these four can at times begin to drag and I was thinking that we were watching (yet) another entry that starts well and then fades.
-There was not enough intrigue to keep the talky scenes from slowing the pace and it didn’t take long until I was begging for some action.
+She had obviously based her character on Jamie Lee Curtis’ Laurie Strode, but didn’t portray even an ounce of the charm.
+Joy Tanner is fine as the slut, but again without allure; and it’s left up to future screenwriter John Howard Wyman to give us the only person that we give a damn about.
+The mid-section filled with this cast can at times begin to drag and I was thinking that we were watching (yet) another entry that starts well and then fades.
+There simply wasn’t enough intrigue to keep the talky scenes from slowing the pace down and it didn’t take long until I was begging for some action.